leonlenk/my-pantry/README.md

 Users can ask for ingredient substitutions.
 The backend passes the active recipe context to the LLM, prompting it to analyze the chemical properties of the target ingredient (e.g., binding, leavening, moisture) and compute a mathematically adjusted substitute.

 ### 4. Zero-Compute Cloud Sync
-If the user authenticates via Supabase (Google OAuth), the extension pushes its pre-computed embedding vectors and JSON data to the Python API.
-The backend strictly routes this to Supabase `pgvector` for backup without executing any server-side AI compute.
+If the user authenticates via Supabase (Google OAuth), the extension pushes its JSON recipe backups to the Python API.
+The backend strictly routes this to standard Supabase Postgres for backup without executing any server-side AI compute and without needing expensive vector database instances.

 ---